 - Assisting in local research, planning, education, and technology projects.

-The host communities selected to receive support from Main Street Fellows in 2021/22 include: Biddeford, Gardiner, Westbrook, Rockland, Ellsworth, and Skowhegan.
-Please apply here to be considered for the program as a whole, or see the individual community position postings for more details on each and apply to individual positions that interest you.
+The remaining host communities recruiting to receive support from Main Street Fellows in 2022 include: Gardiner, Rockland, Ellsworth, and Skowhegan.
+There is also a position with the Main Downtown Center available.
+Please apply here to be considered for the program as a whole, or see the individual community position postings for more details on each and apply to the individual positions that interest you.